 Sadly, during his 1998 re-election campaign when Governor Cayetano held steadfast to his original support for Domestic Partnerships, he was literally demonized by the Gay community and its supporters for his public position against "Gay Marriage."
 Foster notes, "The Governor had never once wavered from his original position supporting Domestic Partnerships.
 Hearing only what they wanted to hear, the Gay community very nearly cost the election for the most-powerful political friend we ever had."

-Along with several other Gay and Lesbian political veterans, Scott completely withdrew from Hawaii's Gay political scene and was forced to witness the ensuing political bloodbath.
+Along with several other LGBT political veterans, Scott completely withdrew from Hawaii's Gay political scene and was forced to witness the ensuing political bloodbath.
 Scott recalled, "People fled back into their closets in droves as the debacle played out in the media and at the polls during the following years."
 The 1996 legislative elections indeed validated Scott's original argument when the Democrats who had led the "Gay Marriage" charge in the State Legislature were virtually all targeted and defeated for reelection by the then-well-organized Radical Right Christian fundamentalists.
-Supportive Representatives Devon Nekoba, Annelle Amaral, Rey Graulty, Len Pepper and Jim Shon were ALL targeted and defeated by the by now well-organised Radical Right.
-Scott adds, "It's importent to note that the Human Rights Campaign Fund had sent in a group of so-called 'organizers' who had not one clue as to what they were doing and in my opinion they completely botched the campaign.
-Even after their own pollster had told them the issue was failing, they changed nothing in their messaging or expensive newspaper and television ads."
+Supportive Representatives Devon Nekoba, Annelle Amaral, Rey Graulty, Len Pepper and Jim Shon were ALL targeted and defeated by the now well-organised Radical Right.

-The Hawai`i Reciprocal Beneficiaries law was enacted July 8, 1997 and provided limited state rights to same-sex couples, relatives and friends.
+Backtracking here, even after the loss of so many supportive legislators in 1996, the Hawai`i Reciprocal Beneficiaries law was enacted on July 8, 1997 and provided limited state rights to same-sex couples, relatives and friends.
 The law "represents a commitment to provide substantially similar government rights to those couples who are barred by law from marriage.
 "Among the benefits extended to non-married reciprocal beneficiaries under the law are: property rights, including joint tenancy; the right to visit your partner in a hospital and make health care decisions for her or him;ability to inherit property without a will; and protection under Hawaii's domestic violence laws.
-Apart from this extremely weak political compromise, no further rights were achieved through legislation since 1994 until 2006 when a modest protection in housing was passed.
-Sadly, to this day Hawaii's Gay community remains split into several distinct warring camps on many vital core issues affecting our understandably-dysfunctional LGBT communities in Hawai`i.

 And did he ever!
 Scott soon became more invloved with the Death With Dignity movement in Hawai`i and nationally and his role in the near-success in passing the "Oregon Law" in 2002 is well-documented Here.